-Children in Foundation Stage take part in adult-led daily physical skills sessions, to help improve their coordination and strengthen core muscles.
-Activities are planned to support and develop gross and fine motor skills including pencil grip.
-In addition, targeted 'Dough Disco' sessions help children to strengthen their hands, preparing them to write.
-We also use the outdoor play equipment and the school's Trim Trail to encourage children to challenge themselves to improve climbing, balancing and jumping from larger equipment.
+All children in Foundation Stage take part in adult-lead daily physical skills sessions, to help improve their coordination and strengthen core muscles.
+Activities are planned to support and develop gross and fine motor skills including palmar grip, shoulder pivot, elbow pivot and wrist pivot.
+In addition, 'Dough Disco' sessions help children to strengthen their hands, preparing them to write.
+We also use the School's Trim Trail to encourage children to challenge themselves to improve climbing, balancing and jumping from larger equipment.

-Reception children receive daily Maths sessions, literacy and phonics sessions, alongside weekly Guided Reading sessions.
+Reception children receive daily Maths sessions, handwriting and phonics sessions, alongside weekly Guided Reading sessions.

 Reception children are provided with a Writing Journal.
 The books are not intended for 'formal' use.
 Instead their purpose is to record and showcase key milestones achieved in the specific areas of the Early Years curriculum.
-Phonics and Busy Books are also used to record learning.